Marine and Aquatics I and II

 WHAT YOU NEED TO KNOW

 - Attendance: Online students must submit a “check-in” assignment each school day to be counted present for the day.
 There is a 1-2 day delay for attendance of VIP students to be reflected in PowerSchool.
+It is easy to get behind when you are frequently absent to class whether in-class or VIP.

 - Extenuating Circumstances: Inform your teacher as soon as possible of any extenuating circumstances preventing participation in class.